reimandlab/ActiveDriverDB/README.md

 ### Database creation & configuration

 For full deployment two MySQL databases will be needed: one for biological data and one for CMS.
-You need to create them on your own, along with relevant database users and privilages.
-Afterwards, you can start writing your configuration by copying the examplar configuration file:
+You need to create them on your own, along with relevant database users and privileges.
+Afterwards, you can start writing your configuration by copying the exemplar configuration file:
 ```bash
 cp config_example.py config.py
 ```
-Carefully replace variables mentioned in comments in the file as some of thoes have critical importance on aplication's security.
+Carefully replace variables mentioned in comments in the file as some of those have critical importance on application's security.
 Check if you have properly entered database configuration running:
 ```bash
 python3 db_create.py
 ```